magico13/StageRecovery/GameData/StageRecovery/SR-Readme.txt

 Changelog:
+1.8.0 (2018-03-11)
+- Built against KSP 1.4.0.
+Might be backward compatible.
+- Pre-recovery now fully recovers vessels and not just kerbals
+- Add distance restriction to pre-recovery to prevent it from firing at the wrong time
+- Recovery now fires the OnVesselRecovered event but forcibly removes the funds handling and scene changes associated with it
+	- The above changes make contracts that require recovering vessels/crew work much better, but keep your timewarp down to 10x or so
+- Removed explicit ScrapYard support due to the above changes not requiring it anymore
+- Kerbals and Science are now recovered by default and cannot be turned off
+- Use funds symbol in stock recovery messages (thanks Starwaster)

 1.7.2 (06/01/2017)
 - Built against KSP 1.3, but should still support KSP 1.2.2
 - Added support for ScrapYard mod.
 Adds parts to inventory upon recovery.